 - The framework, which manages functions such as check registration, messaging, scheduling, command processing, logging, and reporting.
 The framework is provided as an open architecture in support of check writing.
 The IBM Health Checker for z/OS framework is available as a base function starting with z/OS V1.7.

-- Checks, which evaluate settings and definitions specific to products, elements, or components.
+- Individual health checks, which evaluate settings and definitions specific to products, elements, or components.
 Checks are provided separately and are independent of the framework.
 The architecture of the framework supports checks written by IBM, independent software vendors (ISVs), and users.
 You can manage checks and define overrides to defaults using the MODIFY command or the HZSPRMxx parmlib member.

 IBM-supplied checks can be integrated with the product, element, or component, or they can be provided as APARs in between z/OS releases.
-To obtain checks that are provided as APARs, use the Technical help database for mainframe Preventive Service Planning buckets.
-Once there, scroll down to the Find the bucket by type, category, and release heading, select Function for the Type field, select HCHECKER for the Category field, and click Go.
+To obtain checks that are provided as APARs, you can run an SMP/E MISSINGFIX report for fix category IBM.Function.HealthChecker.

 Note: Many of the checks are also supported on multiple z/OS releases.
 Review the check APARs for the specific releases supported.